Cheskieman/Copy-EBS-Volume-to-another-instance./README.md

 * Detaching & Deleting the EBS volume from the second instance

-* Copy over the EBS Volume & Volume data of first created EC2 Instance to the second created EC2 Instance.
+* Copy over the EBS Volume & Volume data of the first created EC2 Instance to the second created EC2 Instance.

 * Create a Snapshot of the EBS Volume from the First Created EC2 Instance